vitessio/website/content/en/blog/2024-07-15-cdc-vstream.md

 ./401_teardown.sh
 ```

-The VStream client will output the changes that are being streamed from the VTGate that looks like this — first snapshotting the current state of the `customer` table, before then streaming the subsequent changes as they happen in real-time:
+The VStream client will output the changes that are being streamed from the VTGate that look like this — first snapshotting the current state of the `customer` table in the sharded `customer` keyspace, before then streaming the subsequent changes to the table as they happen in real-time:

 ```shell
 $ go run vstream_client.go